 Filed September 11, 2007

-The rules that a web crawling program might learn from watching someone using a particular site could be expanded by the program to perform other activities on those pages that the User may not have performed.
+A web crawling program’s rules might learn from watching someone using a particular site could be expanded by the program to perform other activities on those pages that the User may not have performed.

 User-Assisted Web Crawlers Example:

 A website with many links is divided into three categories, job listings, non-job-related sections, and links to the site’s homepage.

 Someone may have visited some of the job listing pages, but not all of them.